AFNIC/IoTRoam-Tutorial/QuickStart.md

     * b.) https://forum.chirpstack.io/t/release-chirpstack-application-server-v3-13-test-releases/9501
  4. [Validate] that the NS receives data from the RGW
  5. [Make sure]  that the AS receives data from the NS
- 6. Verify that you have provisioned your NetID and JoinEUI to the https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/DNS-Setup.md#why-the-dns-infrastructure-is-required-in-the-lorawan-set-up
+ 6. Verify that you have provisioned your NetID and JoinEUI to the [DNS]
  7. For the Certificates
     * a.)
 Clone/Copy the required [Files]
     * b.)
 The directory structure is as [here]